babel/website/website/blog/2018-07-27-removing-babels-stage-presets.md

 ### Ecosystem Maintenance Burden

-A language's "syntax budget" doesn't just apply to the complexity of the language itslef but can extend down to the tooling.
-Each new syntax can brings [new burdens](http://jshint.com/blog/new-lang-features/) for the maintainers of other JavaScript projects.
+A language's "syntax budget" doesn't just apply to the complexity of the language itself but can extend down to the tooling.
+Each new syntax addition brings new [burden](http://jshint.com/blog/new-lang-features/) to the maintainers of other JavaScript projects.

-Once a new syntax is "added" many things need updating: parsers (`babylon`), syntax highlighting (`language-babel`), linters (`babel-eslint`), test frameworks (jest/ava), formatters (`prettier`), code coverage (`instanbul`), minifiers (`babel-minify`), and more.
+Once new syntax is proposed, many things need updating: parsers (`babylon`), syntax highlighting (`language-babel`), linters (`babel-eslint`), test frameworks (jest/ava), formatters (`prettier`), code coverage (`instanbul`), minifiers (`babel-minify`), and more.
 There have been many issues brought up on projects like `acorn`, `eslint`, `jshint`, `typescript`, and others to support Stage 0 proposals because they were in Babel.
 There aren't many projects that would adhere to a policy that required them to support any proposal since that would be extremely demanding to maintain.
 In many ways, it's surprising we even attempt to handle it in Babel itself given the constant updates and churn.

 Who is doing that work, and is it our responsibility to make sure everything works?
-Every one of those projects (mostly volunteers) is lacking in help in almost every aspect, and yet we continouly get complaints about this across the board.
-How are we to as a community take responsibility for dealing with these changes (same with open source as a whole)?
+Every one of those projects (mostly volunteers) is lacking in help in almost every aspect, and yet we continually get complaints about this across the board.
+How are we, as a community, to take responsibility for dealing with these changes (same with open source as a whole)?

 ### The Future

 The purpose of this project is to act as a part of the TC39 process: being a resource for both implementing newer (Stage 0-2) proposals and receiving feedback from users while also supporting older versions of JavaScript.
-We hope this post sheds more light on how we are trying as best we can to better align this project in the JavaScript ecosystem.
+We hope this post sheds more light on how we are trying, as best we can, to better align this project in the JavaScript ecosystem.

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>